Small Claims Court

 Marshall Yarmus’ editorial in the Toronto Sun regarding Small Claims Court http://www.torontosun.com/2016/01/07/dos-and-donts-of-small-claims-court

 Our firm successfully negotiates a settlement in more than 50% of our cases.
-If Civil Litigations are unable to settle the case and it goes on to trial, you will benefit from our experience; we are experts in question preparation and will advise you on the necessary witnesses and documents to be successful. of preparing questions, and knowing what witnesses and documents are necessary to be successful.
+If Civil Litigations are unable to settle the case and it goes on to trial, you will benefit from our experience; we are experts in question preparation and trial trial preparation.
+We will advise you on the necessary witnesses and documents to be successful at trial.

 Are you familiar with the Small Claims Court Rules?
 Civil Litigations is and can obtain for you the maximum cost award allowable at trial.